Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 What to Watch Out For

-Also, because BNY Mellon generally requires a minimum annual fee of at least $25,000, many of its investment strategies are out of reach for lower-level investors.
+Also, because the firm generally requires a minimum annual fee of at least $50,000, many of its investment strategies are out of reach for lower-level investors.

-Additionally, BNY Mellon does charge performance-based fees for certain accounts or funds.
+Additionally, the firm does charge performance-based fees for certain accounts or funds.
 These fees are based on a portfolio's net return in excess of a specified benchmark or hurdle rate during a specified period of time, or they may be based on absolute return strategies.
 Also note that certain BNY Mellon employees earn commissions from selling securities, which may create a potential conflict of interest.

 Opening an Account With BNY Mellon Wealth Management

 To find out if there is a nearby BNY Mellon office, simply go to the firm’s website and pull up the list of office locations, which is searchable by zip code.
 BNY Mellon provides two ways to get in touch.
 You can speak with a wealth management professional by calling the firm's general inquiry number, (877) 385-9899.
-Or, you can write BNY Mellon a message and provide the firm with your contact information, including your first and last name, email address, phone number, city and state.
+Or, you can submit a message through its website and provide the firm with your contact information.

 Tips for Choosing a Financial Advisor

 • Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now

 • Consider your own goals and needs before you begin the search.
 Are you looking for someone to help you make investment choices or are you more focused on getting ready for retirement?
 You should choose an advisor who has relevant experience and certifications.